Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

-Heart valve problems: The heart has four valves that help to regulate blood flow through the heart.
+Heart valve problems: The heart has four valves that help to regulate blood through the heart.
 Problems with these valves, such as stenosis (narrowing) or regurgitation (leaking), can interfere with the heart's ability to pump blood effectively.

 -